Nha Trang is a well-developed beach resort, but as you leave the coastline, you find also a bustling Vietnamese city and lots of fascinating history.

 Mui Ne is a bit of a dump – neither still deserted nor really developed.

-So if you just want a couple of days on the beach and for what reason ever cannot go South to the famed island of Phu Quoc, Nha Trang is a good deal.
+So if you just want a couple of days on the beach and for whatever reason cannot go South to the famed island of Phu Quoc, Nha Trang is a good deal.

 Nha Trang is a Beach